JainAbhi2411/DineQR/docs/prd.md

 - Regular security audits and penetration testing
 - Data encryption at rest and in transit
 - GDPR and data privacy compliance
+- **Restaurant ID validation** at multiple checkpoints to prevent order misrouting

 ### 6.2 Performance
 - Progressive Web App (PWA) for offline support